MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

 - Use `robocopy` with the `/MT` parameter and redirect output using `/log`.

-  - Robocopy is built into Windows and the `/MT` parameter will enable multithreaded file copies.
+  - Robocopy is built into Windows and the `/MT` parameter enables multithreaded file copies.
   - Multithreaded copies help by running many data transfers in parallel.
     - While one or two files are being created, there can be multiple files transferring.
     - This increases the amount of in-flight network data and minimizes pauses in the network data stream.
-  - Writing to console is another time expensive operation, which is why redirecting the output to a log file will speed up the transfer job.
+  - Writing to console is another time expensive operation, which is why redirecting the output to a log file speeds up the transfer job.
-  - By default, `/MT` copies 8 files at a time.
+  - By default, `/MT` copies eight files at a time.
 It supports up to 128 copies at a time.
   - Too many threads may harm performance.
 Two threads per CPU core is generally a safe number, but testing is highly advised to find the optimal performance number.
   - For more information about usage details, see [robocopy](/windows-server/administration/windows-commands/robocopy).

 - Use `AzCopy` when moving data to/from Azure.
-  - [AzCopy](https://aka.ms/azcopy) has concurrency (multi-threading) capabilities and several [performance optimzations](/azure/storage/common/storage-use-azcopy-optimize).
+  - [AzCopy](https://aka.ms/azcopy) has concurrency (multi-threading) capabilities and several [performance optimizations](/azure/storage/common/storage-use-azcopy-optimize).

 - Use file compression.
    - Compress the small files into a single large archive file (Zip, 7z, rar, tar, and gz).